Create a real-time application inventory

 , but you'll have to go through extra work to link them together.
 Using the CHALK_ID is the simplest way to correlate containers and images.

-Everything that gets chalked will get its own chalk mark (with unique chalk id) that can be viewed in the SQLite database.
-Go ahead and chalk some more docker builds or binaries.
-You can then view all of these chalked applications in the database:
+Everything that gets Chalked will get its own Chalk mark (with unique chalk id) that can be viewed in the SQLite database.
+Go ahead and Chalk some more docker builds or binaries.
+You can then view all of these Chalked applications in the database:

 And now we have our application inventory!